xor2003/masm2c/README.md

 MASM x86 to C translator and Inertia Player 1.22 source code.
 ==============
-Translator may be used to port your DOS assembler code to SDL C.
+Translator may be used to port your DOS assembler code to SDL C. Since there is no working decompiler for 16 bit DOS code yet.
+Your porting path:
-Dos binary 16real/32protected bit -> IDA Pro (disassembly) -> export assembler (masm format) -> Tasmx to compile (dosbox debugger to fix) -> MASM Converter -> C SDL source.
+DOS binary 16 bit real or 32 bit protected modes -> IDA Pro (disassembly) -> export assembler (masm format) -> Tasmx to compile (dosbox debugger to fix) -> MASM Converter -> C SDL source.

 Key features:
 - Segment memory model and 16bit offsets.